uptoolkit/upfull-nextjs/README.md

 Of course depending of the project you might delete that and connect instead your graphql back-end instead.

-See the /pages/_app.tsx to change that or use [Up React](https://github.com/uptoolkit/up-react) to handle that.
+See the /pages/_app.tsx to change that or use [Up React](https://github.com/uptoolkit/up-react) to handle that